 Field-hunting tip

-Look in oxidized copper-bearing ore deposits and artifact alteration crusts country — that is the host setting where chalconatronite typically forms.
+Look in oxidized copper-bearing ore deposits and artifact alteration crusts country, the host setting where chalconatronite typically forms.
 If you start seeing malachite, azurite, tenorite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.